 4. EWG’s Food Scores

-When we eat whole, unrefined and unprocessed foods, we automatically avoid the numerous problems associated with processed foods and make eating so much simpler and easier.
-Unfortunately with grocery stores being predominantly filled with processed foods today, chances are that you will have some processed foods in your diet.
+When we eat whole, unrefined, and unprocessed foods, we automatically avoid the numerous problems associated with processed foods and make eating so much simpler and easier.
+Unfortunately, all modern grocery stores are mostly filled with processed foods.
+Therefore, the chances are high that you will have some processed foods in your diet.
 The level of processing and food quality will heavily depend on your personal understanding, choices, and the stage you are at in your health journey.
-The more we learn about our food, the more intelligent, typically, are the choices that we make.
+The more you learn about your food, the more intelligent, usually, are the choices that you are going to make.
 So for starters get to know your food by knowing what to look for and what to avoid for optimal health, not falling prey to deceptive marketing tactics.
 Additionally, you can consult another great resource from the EWG — Food Scores.

 Access the free Food Scores resource.